 Scenes from Ruggles Studio

 These spreadsheets are intended to help students track their course of study.
 Please refer to your year of graduation and division to ensure you are following the right sequence.
-They can also be used for prospective students to get a better of idea of what a typical year looks like at Northeastern as BS Arch student.
+They can also be used for prospective students to get a better of idea of what a typical year looks like at Northeastern as a student in the BS Architecture program.

 To learn more about a specific class, click the title below.